 Double Click a table to view Record under the table:

-FYI, these import records are stored as MS Access tables, so you can change the schema rules of these tables.
+These import records are stored as MS Access tables, so you can change the schema rules of these tables.
 Please remember, these tables do not sync back to QuickBooks, thus, all the modification you do to these tables will NOT be updated into QuickBooks.

 Note: In the case where you run an application which is not fully ODBC compatible, often times they do support getting data from Access tables.
 To make this application work with QuickBooks tables, you can run the Microsoft Access setup as shown above.
 Then have this application use the MS Access ODBC driver to talk to the Access database, which you created, which was linked to QuickBooks tables.
 This middleware approach allows us to support nearly any application, even if not fully ODBC compliant.